 Hannah Paukstis is the Programs Manager at TIMEP.
 Prior to joining TIMEP, Ms. Paukstis interned at Human Rights First, the National Security Archive, and the University of Washington Center for Human Rights.
 She holds a B.A. in international studies from the University of Washington, minoring in human rights.

-Jake Greene is a Senior Research Associate at TIMEP.
-He recently received a Master’s in Global Affairs from the American University in Cairo, where he specialized in international security.
-His research interests include terrorism and insurgency, geopolitics, and geostrategy.
-He previously interned with TIMEP.
+Jake Greene is a Senior Research Associate at TIMEP, where he has researched and written on security issues in Egypt and Libya.
+He received a Master’s in Global Affairs from the American University in Cairo, and his research interests include nonproliferation, geopolitics, and geostrategy.
+Jake’s commentary has appeared in Foreign Affairs, the Bulletin of the Atomic Scientists, and other publications, and he has been interviewed by the Associated Press, Mada Masr, and Vocativ.
 You can follow him on Twitter: @SinaiWonk.

 Brad Youngblood is a Research Associate at TIMEP focusing on elections and political processes.
 He received an M.A. in Arab Studies from Georgetown University, where he specialized in political transitions and mainstream Islamist groups.
 Mr. Youngblood previously worked in data analysis, and has a B.A. in international studies from the University of Oklahoma.
 You can follow him on Twitter: @BradRYoungblood.

-Elisa Epstein is a Research Assistant at TIMEP.
-Prior to joining TIMEP, Ms. Epstein interned with the Department of Defense, the American Refugee Committee, and the Center for Arabic Language and Culture.
-She holds a B.A. in Near Eastern languages and civilizations from the University of Chicago.
+Aliza Asad is a Programs Assistant at TIMEP.
+Prior to joining TIMEP, Ms. Asad interned at the Middle East Institute and lived in Turkey to conduct research on healthcare access for refugees.
+She holds a B.A. in international studies and public health policy from the University of California, Irvine.